-- 1. The Assistant Chief of Primary Care Service will notify Patient Relation's Supervisor and the Clinic Coordinator on what dates that the Second Year Students can schedule their appointments. - 2.
-The Clinic Coordinator will enter a special clinic schedule into NextGen. - 3.
+- The Assistant Chief of Primary Care Service will notify Patient Relation's Supervisor and the Clinic Coordinator on what dates that the Second Year Students can schedule their appointments. - 2.
+The Clinic Coordinator will enter a special clinic schedule into EMR System. - 3.
 Create a secure OneDrive File where student can supply the Patient Relation's Supervisor the following information: - a.
 Name of the patient - b.
-Date of birth - c.
+Date of birth

+- c.
 Phone number - d.
 Date and time of the appointment. - e.
 Name of Student - f.
 Patient's Relation to Student - 4.
-The Patient Relation's Supervisor will schedule the appointment in Nextgen and add Fee Waiver alert in the event that patients want to use their fee waiver in optical or future visits. - 5.
+The Patient Relation's Supervisor will schedule the appointment in EMR System and add Fee Waiver alert in the event that patients want to use their fee waiver in optical or future visits. - 5.
 A 2nd Year examination appointment duration is set for 120 minutes (2 Hours) - 6.
 Once the appointment has been scheduled. - 7.
-Student will be provided with fillable intake forms by Dr. John Lee and will be responsible to email Patient Relation's Supervisor with PDF version of the completed forms. - 8.
+Student will be provided with fillable intake forms by Instructor of Record and will be responsible to email Patient Relation's Supervisor with PDF version of the completed forms. - 8.
 Students will be paged overhead when their patients are ready to be taken back. - 9.
-Students will pick up their patient and Fee Sheet. - 10.
-Student will turn the Fee sheets to checkout. - 11.
-Enter examination charges and DX codes - 12.
-Charges are adjusted 100 percent by using "2nd Year Exam" adjustment code. - 13.
-Scan Fee Sheet in Office Mate.
+Students will pick up their patient and Routing Slip. - 10.
+Student will turn the Routing Slip to checkout. - 11.
+Charges are adjusted 100 percent by using "2nd Year Exam" adjustment code.